Paenibacillus macerans: Metabolic capabilities

 The high fermentation rates of glycerol makes this an important organism in the study of fuel and chemical production.
-P. Macerans also produces a significant amount of histamines which may cause allergies in some individuals if ingested.
+P. macerans also produces a significant amount of histamines which may cause allergies in some individuals if ingested.
 This bacterium is a facultative anaerobe capable of nitrogen fixation so in the absence of oxygen it is able to convert nitrogen gas to ammonia which is more easily used by plants.

 Ecology

-P. macerans is usually found in soil and plant materials but has also been identified in blood cultures of infants with infection.
+Paenibacillus macerans is usually found in soil and plant materials but has also been identified in blood cultures of infants with infection.
 The bacterium is not normally pathogenic in humans but could cause allergies as a result of its histamine producing properties.